-I’m going to try very, very hard to just keep this focused on the dance and not the entirety of the episode.
-But if it slips, none of you could blame me because The Marvelous Mrs. Maisel’s “It’s Comedy or Cabbage” was one of the best episodes that year and it’s singlehandedly one of the best episodes of the entire series.
+I’m going to try very hard to keep this focused on Midge and Lenny’s dance and not the entirety of the episode.
+But if it slips, none of you could blame me because The Marvelous Mrs. Maisel’s “It’s Comedy or Cabbage” was one of the best episodes that year, and it’s single-handedly one of the best episodes of the entire series.
 (So yeah, no one can blame me, right?)

 I’ve written about this episode before.
 I’ll likely never stop writing about this episode when it’s this captivating.
-Brosnahan and Kirby do so much in silence during this episode it’s both painful and breathtaking.
+Brosnahan and Kirby do so much in silence during this episode; it’s both painful and breathtaking.
 It’s sensational.
-The entirety of the episode is one stunning moment after another that somehow works seamlessly even though it probably shouldn’t.
-(Even though we all know/knew we shouldn’t be invested in this relationship.
-That it likely won’t happen.)
+The entirety of the episode is one stunning moment after another that somehow works seamlessly, even though it probably shouldn’t.
+(Even though we all know/knew we shouldn’t get invested in this relationship because it likely won’t happen.)
 And yet.
 There’s something so psychedelically moving about the relationship between Lenny and Midge because the amount of mutual adoration is reserved solely for the other.
-The expanse of love buried deep within them is transcendent—it’s fleeting and everlasting all at once because there’s so much happening, neither of them know how to handle it.
+The expanse of love buried deep within them is transcendent—it’s fleeting and everlasting all at once because there’s so much happening, neither of them knows how to handle it.
 (And frankly, neither do I.) If they give in, everything changes.
 If they don’t, all they have is this moment, all-consuming and sensational, bound to end after a night of sharing longing gazes, a dance, jackets, and cigarettes.

 “You’re staring.”
 Because how could he not?
 How could he not wonder and try and consider?
 How can he stop when he cares?
 He’s staring because this moment matters.
-He’s staring because no matter how many people in the room, she’s the only sensational act even in silence.
+He’s staring because no matter how many people are in the room, she’s the only sensational act, even in silence.

 “You’re still staring.”